Redundant? Your 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity. Survive and Thrive!

-I have been through the stress of losing my job a few times over the years, always in circumstances beyond my control.
-If I hadn’t been I may never have had the courage, or cash, to go backpacking to the other side of this awesome planet.
+I’ve been through the stress of losing my job a few times over the years, always in circumstances beyond my control.
+If I hadn’t experienced the sheer terror of thinking I could lose my home I may never have had the courage, or cash, to go backpacking to the other side of this awesome planet.
 I may not have moved house.
-I wouldn’t have studied for a degree or learnt numerous new skills.
+I probably wouldn’t have studied for a degree or learnt numerous new skills.
 I could go on and on.

-On my journey I’ve picked up a few tips on how to cope.
+On my journey from worthlessness and fear to confidence and personal acceptance I’ve picked up a few tips on how to cope.
 I’d love to share how you can turn a redundancy or job loss into a positive experience and opportunity.
-I will give you some ideas and reassure you, you are not on your own.
+I’ll give you some ideas and reassure you, you are not on your own.
 You really can come out smiling, in fact smiling throughout really confuses your managers!

 First things first, get yourself a notebook and pen.

-Now my 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity
+Now Your 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity

-Sadly some cases do go to legal action, if you need to go down that route your notebook will be helpful to you.
-It’s handy to speak with people you know, especially those who have been through it, however don’t take their advice as fact.
+Sadly some cases do go to legal action, if you need to go down that route your notebook will be invaluable.
+It’s handy to speak with people you know, especially those who’ve been through it, however don’t take their advice as fact.
 Unless your friend is an employment lawyer they may not be giving you accurate information.

-Refresh your CV, there are plenty of up to date templates on the internet, update yours.
+There are plenty of up to date templates on the internet, update yours.
 This helps you to realise you have some amazing skills.
 It’s good to do this exercise with someone who knows you well.
 We all have skills that we don’t recognise.
-You could ask a colleague who is going through the same changes to sit down and go through the exercise together.
-If you are being offered a redundancy package it is probably highly detailed and could take months if not years to be put in writing.
+You could ask a colleague who is going through the same changes to sit down offer a coffee and go through the exercise together.
+If you’re being offered a redundancy package it is probably highly detailed and could take months if not years to be put in writing.
 Don’t wait, start your research early.

 So, the stressful stuff is in hand.
 The lawyer and bank appointments are in the diary, the CV is up to speed.
 Now have some fun!